Author: Eduardo Montero

 If you are interested in contrasting these reviews of Pepperstone with those we have collected from other brokers, you can see these articles in which we analyse, for example, the reviews of eToro, reviews of IC Markets,reviews of XM or the reviews of XTB broker.

 Main Advantages and Disadvantages of Pepperstone

 Like any financial intermediary, Pepperstone has its good and not so good things, let’s take a look at what we have found about this particular broker.

-- It has multiple platforms: We will be able to trade on the well-known MT4 and MT5 platforms, in addition to the cTrader platform and the integration with TradingView, all available for computers on Windows and Mac OS, iOS and Android for mobiles.
+- It has multiple trading platforms: We will be able to trade on the well-known MT4 and MT5 platforms, in addition to the cTrader platform and the integration with TradingView (view brokers with TradingView platform), all available for computers on Windows and Mac OS, iOS and Android app for mobile devices.
 In addition, we can also make use of its WebTrader accessible from any browser.

 - Possibility of Social Trading (only available in some countries): With the use of platforms such as Myfxbook and DupliTrade, we can carry out automatic trading.
 In the case of Myfxbook, which is nothing more than an account duplication service, we can copy transactions from the main currency trading systems.
 DupliTrade, on the other hand, allows you to gain access to DupliTrade’s strong portfolio of leading strategy providers, which are automatically traded on your own MT4 account.

 - Multiple analysis and management tools: Without a doubt, a good analysis and management of the markets reduces the investment risks involved.
 For this reason, Pepperstone offers its clients a wide range of tools that help to cover the lack of knowledge and understanding that some clients may have, especially when they are novices.
 Smart Trader Tools, cTrader Automate and Autochartist, are the main analysis and management tools that we can count on when trading with this broker.